This story is supported by The Pulitzer Center. Leer en español.

 How long will it take for someone to obtain immunity from the vaccines?

-The first dose of the Pfizer vaccine grants partial immunity and is about 50 percent effective at protecting against COVID-19.
-The second shot three weeks later brings its effectiveness up to between 90 and 95 percent.
+The first dose of the Pfizer vaccine grants partial immunity and is about 50% effective at protecting against COVID-19.
+The second shot three weeks later brings its effectiveness up to 90-95%.

 But the shot, or shots, are not a free ticket to go about life normally.
 The vaccines are highly effective, but not 100% effective, and we don’t know if they keep people from spreading the virus.
 Experts still say mask-wearing, social distancing and washing hands will be necessary for everyone, including those who get the vaccine.

-I’ve heard some of the vaccines are ‘mRNA’ vaccines.
+I’ve heard the Pfizer and Moderna vaccines are ‘mRNA’ vaccines.
 What are those?

 mRNA vaccines are the most streamlined vaccination method we’ve come up with so far.
 Their simplicity is brilliant, but the speed at which we’ve developed them is thanks to decades of foundational research on coronaviruses following the SARS and MERS outbreaks.